satish1901/Animal_detection/README.md

 AnimalsDataVisualizer.py is a data visualizer for the BIRDSAI dataset.

 AnimalsDataVisualizer.py reads in the images and annotations of an infrared video in the BIRDSAI dataset and reconstructs the original infrared video with annotations.

+# Getting Started
+- If you are using a virtual environment, activate your virtual environment.
+- Go to Animal_Detection
+-